Outer Wilds: Story

 A long time later, after the animals of Timber Hearth evolved into the Hearthians, the sun goes supernova as part of the natural end of the universe, triggering the time loop repeatedly until the probe cannon finds the Eye at the beginning of the game and through the statue inducts the Hatchling into the loop.
-Armed with this knowledge, the player is able to replace the power source of the derelict Nomai vessel and input the coordinates of the Eye.
-Upon entering the Eye, the player encounters echoes of the other members of Outer Wilds and, optionally, a Nomai if they had met on the Quantum Moon, and as the universe ends the Eye creates a new universe in a Big Bang.
+Armed with this knowledge, the Hatchling is able to repower the Vessel and warp to the Eye.
+Upon entering the Eye, the Hatchling encounters echoes of the other members of Outer Wilds, as well as a Nomai if they had met on the Quantum Moon.
+As the universe ends the Eye creates a new universe in a Big Bang.
 The ending shows a similar planetary system with new life forms 14.3 billion years after its creation, with influences of the Hearthians and Nomai.